vertexproject/synapse/docs/synapse/devguides/architecture.rst

 capability, that is now available to all those applications, as well as any others ``Cell`` implementations.

 The application level components themselves have servers in the ``synapse.servers`` module, but there is also a generic server for starting any cell, ``synapse.servers.cell``.
-These servers will create the ``Cell``, and also add any additional RPC or HTTP API listening servers as neccesary.
+These servers will create the ``Cell``, and also add any additional RPC or HTTP API listening servers as necessary.
 Those are the preferred ways to run an application implemented via a ``Cell``.

 Telepath RPC